ObiWanBonobi/Bone-Fracture-Detection/README.md

    - Extracted relevant features from the images and formatted them for machine learning model input.

 4. **Modeling :**
-   - Selected appropriate machine learning algorithms for binary classification of healthy versus fractured bones.
+   - Selected appropriate machine learning algorithms for categorical classification of healthy versus fractured bones.
    - Trained multiple models using the prepared data, experimenting with different algorithms and hyperparameters.

 5. **Evaluation :**